sohag95/ADMemorialWorkshop2026/README.md

 - All images should be placed inside the `images` folder.
 - Updates can be made by editing the HTML and CSS files.

-## Maintainer

-Sohag Roy
-PhD Scholar
-Department of Computer Science

-## License

-This project is intended for academic and informational purposes.